Prem-ium/BingRewards/README.md

 ## Notes:

 - This bot uses the new $1.00 = 1300 points conversion rate.
 Older Bing Reward accounts may have the old conversion rate of $1.00 = 1050 points.
+As well as €1.00 = 1500 points conversion rate for Euro based Bing Reward accounts.